ishaan0509/SMS-Spam-Detection/README.md

 ---

-## ⭐ If you like this project
+## ⭐ Support

-Give it a star on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub!